meri-imperiumi/handbook/docs/systems/electronics.md

 The autopilot can be set to steer a compass course or a wind angle.

 In addition to the course computer, the autopilot can also be controlled remotely via Signal K.

+## NMEA0183 stream
+A NMEA0183 formatted stream of key information from the NMEA 2000 bus is broadcasted via UDP on port `2000` in the [[communications#WiFi|boat WiFi network]].

 ## Remote monitoring